dmasequesmay/CodeBytes/README.md

 docker-compose up --build
 ```

 Once you've ran this command, the container should be available for you.
-Going forward, unless you want to do a fresh reinstall of the container, you won't need to run this command again.
+Going forward, unless you want to do a fresh reinstall of the container (or a rebuild with new code), you won't need to run this command again.

 ## How to start working in the container